directus/directus/docs/getting-started/quickstart.md

 [Directus Cloud](https://directus.cloud/login)

 Your Directus Cloud Account allows you to create and manage any number of Community and Standard Projects.
-We've made life easier by giving you the option to create and log in to your free Cloud Account automatically with Github.
-If you don't have a Github account or prefer not to use this login method, email-and-password login is available as well.
+We've made life easier by giving you the option to create and log in to your free Cloud Account automatically with GitHub.
+If you don't have a GitHub account or prefer not to use this login method, email-and-password login is available as well.

 The very first time you log in to your cloud account, you will be prompted to create a Team.
 Teams are totally free to create.
 Each Directus Cloud Project exists within the scope of one Team.
 They allow you to organize Team Members,